 we are able to prepare you best for your pilot career.

 incl.
 Certificate and learning material

-Modern accommodation at our training campus for 2 nights only 80,- EUR
+Modern accommodation at our training campus for 2 nights from only 90,- EUR

 For a group of at least two participants, you can choose individual course dates. (subject to availability)